erellaz/Devito/README.md

 # Devito Scripts
-SOme Devito scripts focused on forward modeling.
+Some Devito scripts focused on forward modeling.